C. Suzanne Cutter, MD

 Sarcoma is a type of cancer that affects your connective tissue, namely your soft tissue and your bones.
 It’s also a relatively rare form of cancer, which is why you need a specialist to help you fight the disease.
-At CUREtology, Dr. Cutter focuses on soft tissue sarcoma and provides a number of treatment avenues to help her patients in downtown Los Angeles gain access to the most cutting-edge and advanced protocols available.
-If you’re dealing with soft tissue sarcoma, call or request an appointment by using the online scheduling tool.
+At CUREtology, Dr. Cutter focuses on soft tissue sarcoma and provides a number of treatment avenues to help her patients in the West Hollywood, Beverly Hills, Glendale, Pasadena, and surrounding Los Angeles, CA areas gain access to the most cutting-edge and advanced protocols available.
+If you’re dealing with soft tissue sarcoma, call today to book your appointment.

 Soft tissue sarcoma is a rare form of cancer, with only 13,000 cases diagnosed each year.
 The cancer strikes soft tissue of any kind, including your: